-- 1. The examiner determines and registers the result of a written examination in Osiris as quickly as possible but by no later than 15 working days after the examination.
-The results of written interim examinations shall be announced no later than five working days before the next written interim examination.
-This period applies to interim examinations that are consistent in terms of content. - 2.
-The examiner determines the result of an oral examination immediately after it is administered and issues the student with a written statement of this result. - 3.
+- The examiner determines and registers the result of a written examination in Osiris as quickly as possible but by no later than 15 working days after the examination.
+The results of written interim examinations shall be announced no later than five working days before the next written interim examination. - This period applies to interim examinations that are consistent in terms of content. - 2.
+The examiner determines the result of an oral examination as quickly as possible but no later than 15 working days after it is administered The student is issued with a written statement of this result. - 3.
 The examiner records the results of the assessment of a practical exercise as quickly as possible, but no later than 15 working days after the completion of the practical exercise at the designated time.
 In Osiris, the result will be dated on the date of completion of the practical exercise.
 With regard to a series of practical exercises in which the knowledge acquired in a previous practical exercise is important to the subsequent practical exercise, the result of the previous practical exercise shall be announced before the subsequent practical exercise.
 If this is not possible, the examiner shall schedule a timely discussion of the previous practical exercise. - 4.
 The examiner is responsible for the registration and publication of the results in Osiris, with observance of the student's privacy.
 When the result of an examination is announced, the student is informed about the right of perusal as stipulated in Article 20 as well as about the possibility of appealing to the Examinations Appeals Board. - 5.
-Contrary to the previous provisions, results achieved in the resit period in August shall be registered and published no later than the last working day of the week following the examination week in August. - 6.
+Contrary to the previous provisions, results for examinations administered in the last regular teaching period, as well as for resits from the first academic year taken during the summer resit period, shall be determined, registered and published within 5 working days of the week following the week in which the examination was taken. - 6.
 If special circumstances prevent the examiner from registering the results on time, the examiner will report this to the Board of Examiners, accompanied by reasons, and notify the students and student administration as quickly as possible.